tipfom/tipfom/README.md

 ### Hi there, I'm Tim! 👋

-I'm from Germany and currently reside in Dresden studying for a Bachelor's degree in Physics.
+I'm from Germany and currently reside in Dresden studying for a Master's degree in Physics.

 This GitHub profile is mainly used to maintain private projects or scripts from lectures.